 4. The Platform is Experiencing Downtime

 Besides blockchain, cryptocurrency exchanges also use internet technology.
 And sometimes, their systems experience glitches.
-Most of these outages result from demand for a platform’s services that outstrips its capabilities.
+Most outages result from demand for a platform’s services that outstrips its capabilities.

 A bull run provides the perfect scenario for orders to overwhelm an exchange’s capacity.
-Drawn by a cryptos bullish run, many investors would want to join in its gains.
-The massive volume of orders they place overburdens the system.
+Drawn by the crypto’s bullish run, many investors would want to join in its gains.
+Unfortunately, the massive volume of orders they place overburdens the system.

 Consequently, the project has to come in to forestall a potential crash.
-They freeze accounts and transactions for a while to diffuse the pressure.
-This way, they allow the digital assets exchange to revert to its optimum functioning in due time.
+So they freeze accounts and transactions for a while to diffuse the pressure.
+This allows the digital assets exchange to revert to its optimum functioning in time.

-5. There’s a Court Injunction Freezing the Exchange’s Activity
+5. A Court Injunction is Freezing the Exchange’s Activity

 Prominent Exchanges That Have Previously Frozen User Accounts